sharkbound/PythonTwitchBotFramework/README.md

 ```

-that pretty much summarized how to use oauth, if you have any more questions, or need help, do visit my discord server or subreddit (found at top of this readme)
+that pretty much summarized how to use pubsub, if you have any more questions, or need help, do visit my discord server or subreddit (found at top of this readme)